 - How have Lyrica, gabapentin, the 5% lidocaine patch, and Qutenza been integrated into the treatment algorithm?

 - What proportion of PHN patients receive drug therapy within a year of diagnosis, and how quickly?

 - What percentage of patients progress to later lines of therapy within a year of diagnosis?

 - What percentage of PHN patients are treated with monotherapy versus combination therapy?

 - What are the most widely used combination therapies? · What are the product-level compliance and persistency rates among drug-treated patients with PHN?

-Treatment Algorithms: Claims Data Analysis provides detailed analysis of brand usage across different lines of therapy using real-world, patient-level claims data, so you can accurately assess your source of business and quantify areas of opportunity for increasing your brand share.
+Treatment Algorithms: Claims Data Analysis: Provides detailed analysis of brand usage across different lines of therapy using real-world data patient-level claims data so you can accurately assess your source of business and quantify areas of opportunity for increasing your brand share.

 - Detailed, Expanded Analysis: Treatment Algorithms: Claims Data Analysis: Postherpetic Neuralgia (US)

 - Treatment Algorithms: Claims Data Analysis in PHN [October 2017]